Floer theory for the variation operator of an isolated singularity

-Our construction uses quadratic Hamiltonian at infinity, which can be shown to be canonically quasi-isomorphic to that of Uljarevic \cite{Ulj}, which uses linear Hamiltonians and takes the direct limit as the slopes of these Hamiltonians go to infinity.
+Our construction uses a quadratic Hamiltonian at infinity.
+It can be shown that our construction is canonically quasi-isomorphic to that of Uljarevic \cite{Ulj}, which uses linear Hamiltonians and takes the direct limit as the slopes of these Hamiltonians go to infinity.

-In Section \ref{sec:Gamma}, we define the monodromy class $\Gamma$. \begin{defn}[see Definition \ref{defn:gamma}] There exists a cohomology class $\Gamma \in SH^*(\rho^{-1})$, called {\em monodromy class}, representing the fundamental class of $\partial M$-family of fixed points of $\rho^{-1}$. \end{defn} We observe that the set of fixed points of $\rho^{-1}$ is given by $\partial M$, after a perturbation toward the positive Reeb direction near the cylindrical end.
+In Section \ref{sec:Gamma}, we define the monodromy class $\Gamma$. \begin{defn}[see Definition \ref{defn:gamma}] There exists a cohomology class $\Gamma \in SH^0(\rho^{-1})$, called the {\em monodromy class}, representing the fundamental class of a $\partial M$-family of fixed points of $\rho^{-1}$. \end{defn} We observe that the set of fixed points of $\rho^{-1}$ is given by $\partial M$, after a perturbation in the positive Reeb direction near the cylindrical end.
 We remark that the presence of $\Gamma$ is closely related to the vanishing of $HF^*(\rho,+)$ and $HF^*(\rho^{-1},-) $.
 See \cite{SeDehn} for the $A_1$-case, \cite{Gau} for plane curve singularities, and \cite{Mc19}, \cite{BP} for general isolated singularities.

-After introducing $\Gamma$, we use structural maps in Floer theory to exploit its action on Lagrangian Floer theory.
-In Section \ref{sec:symplectic var}, we consider the image of $\Gamma$ under the twisted version of closed-open map,
+After introducing $\Gamma$, we use structural maps in Floer theory to analyze its action on Lagrangian Floer theory.
+In Section \ref{sec:symplectic var}, we consider the image of $\Gamma$ under the twisted version of the closed-open map,